 60s MGB and MGB GT

-The MGB, was introduced in 1962 replacing the curvy MGA, MG's first car with a full width body.
+MG launched the MGB in 1962 replacing the curvy MGA.
 The MGB had a new sleek, modern body and a larger engine than the MGA.
-In its original form with chrome bumpers and grille, the MGB had the restrained and classy look of the 60s.
+In its original form with chrome bumpers and grille, the MGB had the restrained and classy look of the 1960s.

 The MGA had broken tradition with MG's previous vintage-looking TD and TF models.
 Its curvaceous body was a bold step for MG.
-It was though, beginning to look dated by the early 60s.
-Rivals Triumph and Sunbeam, both had new cars: the Triumph TR4 and the Sunbeam Alpine.
+It was, though, beginning to look dated by the early 1960s.
+Rivals Triumph and Sunbeam both had new cars: the Triumph TR4 and the Sunbeam Alpine.
 MG's smaller Midget was also more modern and drew customers away from the MGA.

 The MGB's new engine was a modified version of the B-series engine used by the MGA.
-It was now 1800cc and with twin carburettors and a high compression ratio that allowed the MGB to achieve a 0-60mph time of 12.9 seconds and a top speed of over 100mph.
-In 1962 it was quite legal to drive at this speed on the new motorways.
-Whilst many family saloons of the era were struggling, the MGB was ideally suited to fast motorway travel, especially in 60s' road conditions - with the motorways mostly empty.
+It was now 1800cc with twin carburetors and a high compression ratio.
+It allowed the MGB to achieve a 0-60mph time of 12.9 seconds and a top speed of over 100mph.
+In 1962 it was legal to drive at this speed on the new motorways.
+The MGB was ideal for fast motorway travel, especially on the near empty motorways of the 1960s.

-The MGB's interior was equipped with leather seats and a new crackle finish black facia.
-The new facia was a distinctive MG feature that was not copied by other manufacturers.
-In the 60s, sports cars had plain facias; the walnut treatment being usually reserved for saloons.
-The MGB also had wind-up windows, hardly a luxury today, but not always standard on sports cars of the 60s.
+The MGB had leather seats and a new crackle finish black fascia.
+The new fascia was a distinctive MG feature that was not copied by other manufacturers.
+In the 1960s sports cars had plain fascias.
+The walnut treatment being usually reserved for saloons.
+The MGB also had wind up windows, hardly a luxury today, but not always standard on sports cars of the 1960s.
 The heater though, was an optional extra on the early Bs.
 Many customers opted for the wire wheels, retaining some of the vintage sports car appeal.
-Engineers at MG at the time imagined that this option would disappear quickly, with the pressed steel wheels being more practical.
-However, MG owners liked wire wheels and they became a feature of 60s' sports and performance cars.
+Engineers at MG thought that this option would disappear, with pressed steel wheels being more practical.
+But MG owners liked wire wheels and they became a feature of 1960s' sports and performance cars.
 The Jaguar Mk2 also had wire wheels as an option.

 Another useful MGB option was the overdrive which worked, at the flick of a switch, on top and third gears.
 It gave a useful ratio for motorway cruising.
-Many owners would have chosen the deluxe hood, which folded down behind the passenger compartment.
-The standard hood was a do-it-yourself affair which had to be taken down and put in the boot.
+Many owners chose the deluxe hood, which folded down behind the passenger compartment.
+The standard hood was a do-it-yourself affair which you had to take down and put in the boot.

 Aftermarket accessories were available for the B, one of the first was a detachable hard top.
 This was also very soon a factory option.
 The car pictured above also has driving lamps fitted, the owner has modified the grille to take them.
 It also has bullet shaped racing mirrors fitted and a wooden sports style steering wheel.
-The standard steering was similar to that fitted to contemporary saloon cars, large and thin.
-Another aftermarket accessory was the Paddy Hopkirk pedal extension fitted to the accelerator pedal.
-It made heel and toeing easier.
+The standard steering was large and thin.
+Another aftermarket accessory was the Paddy Hopkirk pedal extension.
+It fitted to the accelerator pedal and made heel and toeing easier.
 [Heel and toe is a performance driving technique.]

 The MGB was well liked by the motoring press.
-It did not quite have the raw performance of the Triumph TR4, but was considered a more refined and comfortable car with better handling and road holding.
+It did not have the raw performance of the Triumph TR4, but was a refined and comfortable car with better handling and road holding.
 Motor tested an early three bearing MGB and found the car a 'delightful modern sports car'.
-It was capable of reaching 108mph, but offered comfortable accommodation for two people and a reasonable amount of luggage.
+It was capable of 108mph and offered comfortable accommodation for two people with a reasonable amount of luggage.
 They liked the handling and ride over rough and smooth surfaces and in the wet.
 The engine provided plenty of torque and pulled well in top from 10mph.
-There were minor criticisms about cold starting and the gear ratios, which were nonetheless well chosen to minimise the use of the unsynchronised first gear.

 MGB GT

 In 1965 the MGB Roadster was joined by a closed fastback style coupe version, the MGB GT.
-The GT's hatchback style was very practical and the hardtop more suited to the British weather.
+The GT's hatchback style was practical and suited to the British weather.
 It offered occasional rear seats for small children and a much larger luggage space in the rear.

 The original brochure talks about the MGB GT as a grand touring car in the spirit of the original definition.
 The brochure boasted of the MGB GT's ability to cover hundreds of miles without tiring driver or passenger.
 Experience with owning and driving an original MGB GT suggests that this claim may have been a little exaggerated.